Global Summer Programme (GSP)

 COURSES

-Gain new insights and perspectives on Asia and Sustainability from SMU faculty.
+Gain new insights and perspectives on Asia, Digital Intelligence and Sustainability from SMU faculty.

-You can mix and match courses from both tracks.
+You can mix and match courses from different tracks.

 Each course confers one SMU Credit Unit, equivalent to 6 - 7.5 ECTS, 10 - 12 CATS, 3 - 4 US credits.